ahnpj/security-operations-workflows/identity-and-access-management/README.md

 - Validation checkpoints and investigative interpretation of authentication behavior
 - Detection support and identity monitoring improvements tied to validation outcomes
 - Operational decision-making behind identity verification methodology and investigative pivots
+- Cloud identity provisioning, group administration, and license lifecycle management in Microsoft Entra ID
+- User account deletion and restoration workflows and the 30-day recovery window

 Each workflow demonstrates not just how identity validation and administration are performed, but why access boundary testing, directory security hardening, and authentication monitoring are critical for early detection of credential abuse, privilege escalation, and policy violations.